sikai00/tp/docs/UserGuide.md

 ## 2. How to use this User Guide

-Welcome to *_MyInsuRec_ User Guide*!
+Welcome to _MyInsuRec_ User Guide!

-Thank you for choosing to use _MyInsuRec_! <br>
+Thank you for choosing to use _MyInsuRec_.

-In order to smoothen the learning curve for you, this guide would allow you to effectively learn how to use _MyInsuRec_.
+This guide smooths the learning curve and helps you effectively learn how to use _MyInsuRec_.

 Before we go on further, look out for these symbols in the User Guide as they provide some important message you might want to know!